lcpp-org/crane/doc/content/examples/global/argon_microdischarge.md

 !media media/examples/argon.png style=width:80%;margin-left:50px;float:center;id=fig:argon_example caption=Argon species and electrons versus time.
 Solid lines are computed by CRANE, dotted lines by ZDPlasKin.

 !alert note title=Plot Differences
 The profiles are not identical.
 The main difference between ZDPlasKin and CRANE is that a Boltzmann solver is not dynamically coupled to CRANE, but [BOLSIG+](http://www.bolsig.laplace.univ-tlse.fr/) is coupled and run with ZDPlasKin.
 Instead, electron-impact rate coefficients are tabulated prior to runtime.

-## Citations:

-[1] Pancheshnyi S., Eismannn B., Hagelaar G. and Pitchford L. "ZDPLASKIN: A NEW TOOL FOR PLASMACHEMICAL SIMULATIONS", The Eleventh International Symposium on High Pressure, Low Temperature Plasma Chemistry (HAKONE XI), September 2008, Oleron Island, France.
+!bibtex bibliography